HardCodeDev777/hardcodedev777/README.md

 ## ⭐️ Best Achievements

 - Created world's first Unity framework that lets you talk with AI in real-time
-- Created world's first Unity tool for real-time emotion, gesture & blink recognition from webcam.
-- Integrated [Ollama](https://ollama.com) in Unity and C++.
 - Some of my repositories were added to [Ollama Community Integrations](https://github.com/ollama/ollama?tab=readme-ov-file#community-integrations).
-- Created desktop app in Rust that monitors game you're playing and changes Github status based on it.
-- Created suitable for micro-benchmarks and hot-path measurement, zero-allocation, native high-resolution timer for Unity

 ---